Canada authorizes Moderna's Omicron-targeting COVID-19 booster

 The federal health agency is cautioning against receiving this shot if you have had an allergic reaction to a previous dose of Moderna's COVID-19 vaccine.

 Moderna's bivalent shot will be the first such vaccine available in Canada.
 Pfizer-BioNTech has also submitted its bivalent booster for regulatory assessment.
-That submission went to Canada’s federal health regulator on July 25, and authorization could be imminent.
+That submission went to Canada’s federal health regulator on July 25, and while authorization could be imminent it is not expected to be part of Thursday's announcement.

-Sharma said Health Canada has also reached out to both pharmaceutical companies to request that they file submissions for vaccines specifically targeting Omicron's BA.4 and BA.5 subvariants, "to ensure we have as many options as possible" as the virus continues to change.

-These submissions are expected to be received within the next few weeks, Sharma said.
+"Our regulatory colleagues in Health Canada are working very fast at reviewing the submissions from Moderna and from Pfizer-BioNTech on the bivalent booster doses," said Chief Public Health Officer Dr. Theresa Tam during a press conference on Aug.
+22.

 The United Kingdom approved the Moderna bivalent vaccine on Aug.
 15.